oscarbvf/meu_app_teste/README.md

 ### Code Style
 This project uses `Rubocop` to enforce Ruby style guidelines and maintain code consistency.
 Running Rubocop helps identify and correct formatting issues, unused variables, bad naming, and other common problems.
 This contributes to a more readable, maintainable, and professional codebase.

+## Running the Application with Docker

+This project provides Docker configuration to simplify setup and development.
+You can run the application in containers without installing Ruby, PostgreSQL, or Node.js locally.

+### Steps:

+1. Build and start the containers: docker-compose up --build

+2. Run database setup inside the container: docker-compose exec web bin/rails db:setup

+3. Access the application in your browser at http://localhost:3000

 ## What I Learned